 Children are particularly susceptible to TBI and their outcomes can often be worse than they are for adults.
 Accidents happen at Texas daycares every day, ranging from minor bumps and bruises to serious head injuries that could result in long-term consequences.
 While many daycare injuries are truly accidental, others are the result of daycare neglect or outright abuse.

-Brain Injuries Often Occur After a Fall at Daycare
+Common Causes of Brain Injuries at Daycare

 Young children can easily hit the sharp edges of tables of countertops because they are just the right height or because they don’t have good spatial awareness.
 Older kids often like to climb or roughhouse, increasing their risk of a fall or other trauma.